Forest-Economics-Goettingen/optimLanduse/README.md

 It can be followed from the pay-off matrix (Table 3), that, e.g., liquidity and long-term income are fulfilled to high degrees when optimized considering the general preferences only (row 2).
-In contrast, farmers’ requirements regarding investment costs (0.012) and management complexity (0.09) are fulfilled poorly.
+In contrast, farmer’s requirements regarding investment costs (0.012) and management complexity (0.09) are fulfilled poorly.

 When optimized considering only the water supply protection (row 10),